oaoutpost0/alog/README.md

 ### Custom Category

-Category, unlike level, supports multiple different types together.
-For instance, ErrSauce, ErrWing, ErrOrder are the error codes, BadCustom, GoodCustomer are categories, HQ, Branch1, Branch2 are locations.
+Categories, unlike levels, support multiple, different types together.
+For instance, ErrSauce, ErrWing, ErrOrder are the error codes; BadCustom, GoodCustomer are categories; and HQ, Branch1, Branch2 are locations.
 Create whichever you want with `uint64` just like the example below.